 Many organizations underestimate the significant value of analyzing their inventory stocking strategy on overall supply chain operations.
-It is difficult to zero in on stocking strategy because much of the attention is drawn to the critical items that are in immediate demand and inevitably not available on shelf thus impacting critical production or maintenance operations.
-We recently proved significant and immediate value to a client by ensuring that inventory stocking strategy is given the attention it deserves.
-This article will shed some light on how such an impact was made possible and showcase a compelling urgency for organizations to focus on their inventory stocking strategies to achieve better balance in their supply chain operations and service level performance.
+It is difficult to zero in on a stocking strategy because much of the attention is drawn to the critical items that are in immediate demand and inevitably not available on the shelf thus impacting critical production or maintenance operations.
+We recently proved significant and immediate value to a client by ensuring that the inventory stocking strategy is given the attention it deserves.
+This article will shed some light on how such an impact was made possible and showcase a compelling urgency for organizations to focus on their inventory stocking strategies to achieve a better balance in their supply chain operations and service level performance.

 A surgical analysis of the client’s operational problems led us to analyze their current stocking strategy.
 Some of the symptoms are:

 - Poor service level performance metrics;

 - Fast-moving, critical items are not on the shelf when needed;

 - Excess supply of not so fast or slow-moving items;

 - Shrinking warehouse space filled with material that seems to be aging and never moving.

 The discovery demanded a different stocking strategy to meet the expectations of service level performance and to improve the production up-time.